JoeK1992/be-northcoders-news/README.md

 # Endpoints

-All available endpoints are detailed at "/api"
+All available endpoints are detailed at https://be-nc-news-jk.herokuapp.com/api Or launch using the command heroku open and append /api to the url.

-## Show your support

-Give a ⭐️ if this project helped you!

----

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_